Skip to content

 Via "Apps & Features", or run the bundled uninstaller (unins000.exe) in the installation folder.

 The uninstaller removes the installed files (including the bundled license) and the PATH entry it added.
+It also removes the VS Code integration it configured: the CodeCharter extension is uninstalled and the codecharter.serverPath user setting is removed.
 Your .ccr files in your repos are left untouched.

 If you prefer not to use the installer

 On CI or in Docker the installer is unwieldy.
-Use the standalone CLI instead — it is a single ZIP containing one binary, no setup required.
+Use the standalone CLI instead — it is a self-contained archive (the CLI plus its bundled runtime), no setup required.